googlefonts/fontreport/README.md

-# FontView
+# FontReport

-FontView is a tool to present features of TTF or OTF font file in a form of PDF or plain-text report.
+FontReport is a tool to present features of TTF or OTF font file in a form of PDF or plain-text report.

 ## Requirements

-FontView uses xetex to generate PDF from .tex source.
+FontReport uses xetex to generate PDF from .tex source.
 Please install TeX Live using following installation instructions for your platform.

 ### Ubuntu

-apt-get install python-setuptool texlive-xetex texlive-latex-recommended
+apt-get install python-setuptools texlive-xetex texlive-latex-recommended

 ### Other